 Film & TV

-I also guest regularly with a range of my characters on Jo Caulfield’s Comedy Collective at The Stand Comedy Club, Edinburgh as well as The Speakeasy at The Netherbow Theatre with a range of stories, short plays and comedy monologues.
+I also guest regularly with a range of my characters on The Edinburgh Comedy Collective at The Stand Comedy Club, Edinburgh as well as The Speakeasy at The Netherbow Theatre with a range of stories, short plays and comedy monologues.

 Other theatre roles included Gertrude in Shakespeare’s Hamlet, Anna in Stars in the Morning Sky, Ranyevskaia in The Cherry Orchard, The Emcee in Fear and Misery of the Third Reich, Geilie Duncan in The Devil’s Craft and Kate & Mrs Tovey in Peter Pan Man.
 I also recently appeared in a new musical-drama, Sinatra – The Final Curtain where I played Sinatra’s last wife, Barbara.

-Other roles at The Antihoot have included Jo Frost from Supernanny, a young male comedian called Snudge doing his first ever gig and many, many regular character appearances as the favoured character, Mistress MacKenzie, who is also currently appearing on BBC Radio Scotland
+Other roles included Jo Frost from Supernanny, a young male comedian called Snudge doing his first ever gig and many, many regular character appearances as the favoured character, Mistress MacKenzie, who you can hear on BBC Radio Scotland

 “I love Mistress MacKenzie“

 BBC Radio Scotland